Pyro57000/AR-hacking-platform/README.md

 For starters you'll want to install the Fdroid App store (https://f-droid.org/) on the BeamPro.
 The primary app we'll be using to get things setup is Termux, and the best place to get that is on fdroid.
 Install Termux (and optionally termux:boot, and termuc:API if you want to run things at boot and using the android API).

-Once you have Termux installed be sure to open it and run the commend `termux-change-repo` and select "Mirror groRotate BetweeN...."
+Once you have Termux installed be sure to open it and run the commend `termux-change-repo` and select "Mirror group Rotate Between..."

 IMAGE